All courses 290 min6 chaptersBuilderanthropic

 Key facts

-2. MCP tools require explicit permission via allowedTools; permissionMode: "acceptEdits" does NOT auto-approve MCP tools [1].
+2. MCP tools need explicit allowedTools grants; permissionMode: "acceptEdits" does NOT cover MCP [1].

-5. Tool search is enabled by default when many MCP tools are configured, withholding tool definitions from the context window and loading only what Claude needs per turn [1].
+4. Tool search is enabled by default — withholds tool definitions from context and loads only what's needed per turn [1].

 The MCP naming convention